Silvana Di Lotti

-Silvana Di Lotti (born 29 November 1942) is an Italian composer.
-She was born in Aglie Canavese, Turin, and studied in Turin and Salzburg with Roberto Goitre and Amalia Pierangeli Mussato, and in Siena with Luciano Berio and Pierre Boulez.
+Silvana Di Lotti (born 29 November 1942) is an Italian pianist, lecturer and composer.
+She was born in Agliè, Turin, and studied in Turin and Salzburg with Roberto Goitre, Amalia Pierangeli Mussato and Giorgio Ferrari, and in Siena with Luciano Berio and Pierre Boulez.
 After completing her studies, she took a position teaching at the Turin Conservatory.
+She won the Alfano Prize at the Turin Conservatory, and the Ancona Prize for woodwind composition.